rexywjy/simple-scoreboard/README.md

-# Quiz Scoreboard
+# Scoreboard

-A real-time scoreboard system for quiz competitions with 10 participants across 3 rounds.
+A real-time scoreboard system for quiz competitions with 10 participants across 3 rounds, featuring a Kahoot-style podium and confetti celebration.

 ## Introduction

-Quiz Scoreboard is a single-page web application designed to track and visualize scores during quiz competitions.
-It features an interactive bar chart that displays scores for all participants across multiple rounds, making it easy for hosts and audiences to follow the competition progress.
+Scoreboard is a single-page web application designed to track and visualize scores during quiz competitions.
+It features an interactive bar chart with score labels, a Kahoot-style podium for top 5 players, and confetti celebrations, making it engaging for hosts and audiences to follow the competition progress.

 ### Features

-- **Interactive Bar Chart** - Visual representation of scores for all participants per round
+- **Interactive Bar Chart** - Visual representation of scores with data labels above each bar
-- **Multi-Round Support** - Navigate between 3 rounds with dedicated navigation buttons
+- **Multi-Round Support** - Navigate between 3 rounds with tab-style navigation
+- **Summary Page** - View total scores with a Kahoot-style podium for top 5 players
+- **Confetti Celebration** - Colorful confetti animation when viewing the summary page
 - **Quick Score Input** - Increment/decrement scores with +1, +10, -1, -10 buttons or manual input
-- **Editable Participant Names** - Click on any name to customize it
+- **Editable Player Names** - Click on any name to customize it
-- **Score Summary Table** - View all scores per round with calculated totals
+- **Full Rankings Table** - Complete breakdown of scores per round with totals
 - **Auto-Save** - Data persists in localStorage across browser sessions
 - **Reset Functionality** - Clear all data and start fresh
+- **Responsive Design** - Works on desktop and mobile devices

 ### Tech Stack